 Stop self-criticism and start being kind and compassionate towards yourself

-Bring balance and meaning back into your life and find more inner peace.
+Bring balance and meaning back into your life and find more inner peace

 "To truly put into words how this course has benefited me is impossible.
 Natalie’s delivery of this course has a unique balance of both professional and personable in expertly guiding you throughout.
 After finishing the course I now practice daily meditation and act more mindfully in my day to day life.
-I truly cannot thank Nat and the benefits I have received from this course both throughout and after."
+I truly cannot thank Natalie and the benefits I have received from this course both throughout and after."

 Understand what nourishes you and what depletes you so you can create a more balanced and fulfilled life.